 Some of the steps which budding programmers can follow to solve these problems are:

 - Mark out the minute details: You can write down the names of the variables you need to declare, some formulas mentioned in the question so that you don’t forget in the long run.
 You must set aside the constraint of each variable on a piece of paper or remember it since this may lead to an error in the future.
 Marking out the details will help you avoid silly errors and focus on the logic and save your precious time in coding competitions.
-If you get a long question and you have to write a long code for it you might not remember the details of each and every variable so you can refer to the list you have set aside for reference and continue coding at the same pace.
+If you get a long question and you have to write a long code for it you might not remember the details of every variable so you can refer to the list you have set aside for reference and continue coding at the same pace.

 - Refer to the question while coding: You can open 2 tabs, one for the coding and one for the question part.
 Some coding sites allow you to do that and are beneficial to see the exact details while coding.